 Some companies have collaborated with youtubers while others have offered them free products to review.
 This is a way for their brand to get some exposure through entertainment and without the idea of hard selling and the usual TV-sales pitch.
 According to variety.com, youtubers are perceived as 17 times more engaging than mainstream personalities.

-Therese Lindgren, a popular Swedish vlogger with almost 500,000 subscribers on YouTube demonstrates this in some of her haul and unboxing videos.
+Matthew Moniz, a popular Tech vlogger with almost 250,000 subscribers on YouTube demonstrates this in some of his haul and unboxing videos.
 This kind of video trend is quite popular as it gives the audience a sense of anticipation and excitement as the YouTube personality unwraps a package and reveals the product which they also test out and review in the same video.